Pony-House/Client/README.md

 ### Web3
 The ethers.js is a crypto open source lib used for the client to have connection with your crypto wallet (if you have any installed on your machine).
 This feature use is inspired by Telegram that allows you to use crypto as a payment method in the conversation between users.
-At the moment this API only supports the Ethereum Network (Example: Ethereum, Polygon, Optimism)
+At the moment this API only supports the Ethereum Network (Example: Mainnet, Polygon, Optimism)
 ### IPFS
 This feature gives you the freedom to configure which gateway you want to load the IPFS protocol links within the client.
 You can use any third-party node or an IPFS node self-host.